 The internet has paved the way for well-known scams such as the “Nigerian prince” or the “wealthy widow benefactor,” as well as the recently trending Venmo and PayPal scams, and dating-app crypto scams.
 But people looking for creative methods of fraud had been a staple of society well before computers were even a thing.

 [Knowledge is power.
 Sign up for the ExpressVPN Blog Newsletter.]

-Here are our three most favorite scam stories:
+Here are our five favorite historical scam stories around the world:

-William Thompson lived in the mid-19th century in New York City and was likely the first person to become widely known as a “confidence man”—a type of swindler that became hugely popular in the buzzing metropoles of the late industrial revolution.
+William Thompson lived in the mid-19th century in New York City and was likely the first person to become widely known as a “confidence man”—a type of fraudster that became hugely popular in the buzzing metropolises of the late industrial revolution.

-As a “confidence man,” Thompson would exploit the naivete of people he met in the streets, bars, or events with a type of social engineering scheme dubbed a “confidence trick.”
+As a con man, Thompson would exploit the naivete of people he met in the streets, bars, or events with a type of social engineering scheme dubbed a “confidence trick.”

 Thompson would walk up to people in a friendly way, greet them and give the impression the two had met before.
 After gaining the trust of a stranger, Thompson would simply ask:

 “Have you confidence in me to trust me with your watch until tomorrow?”

 Unbelievably, this worked.
 Thompson managed to repeat the trick on various people before authorities caught up with him.